import jax

 # get new coefficients for the centered ellipse: all others are zero now,

-# explicitly got rid of rho_00 so there's a lot more divison
+# explicitly got rid of rho_00 so there's a lot more division

 rho_xx_shift = -(